bamibestelt/DevieLLMChat/README.md

 ### LLMEngine
 contains logic to communicate with retriever and llm.
 You can choose to run it locally on you machine or use OpenAI.
 Details about the parameters can be seen in **DeviesLLMChat Compose** in **1Password**.

-docker run -p 8080:8080 -e OPENAI_API_KEY=sk-xxxx --restart unless-stopped -d llm-engine
+docker run -p 8080:8080 -e OPENAI_API_KEY=sk-xxxx --restart unless-stopped -d bamibestelt/llm-engine

 ### ChatGPT-Client-Web